The Ordinary Stone

 A book about clear sight of the ordinary humanity of Jesus being the cornerstone of everlasting righteousness and present freedom from sin.

-He showed me Jesus.
-Not the exceptional theological Jesus I had studied for decades, but the actual Jesus of Scripture and creed: a person acting through an ordinary human nature, identical to mine without exception, who never sinned.
-Not because His divinity upgraded or overrode His humanity, not because his humanity was a different version than my own but because as a person He operated through that ordinary humanity lovingly, in daily dependence on the Father, through the Holy Spirit.
-The same Holy Spirit I, and all other Christians had already received.
+He showed me Jesus clearly.
+Not the exceptional theological Jesus I had studied for decades, but the actual Jesus of scripture and creed.
+A real person acting through our shared ordinary human nature, a nature identical to mine without exception, who never once sinned.
+Not because His divinity upgraded or overrode His humanity, nor because His humanity was a different version than my own, but simply because as a person He operated through that ordinary humanity lovingly, in daily dependence on the Father, through the Holy Spirit.
+The same Holy Spirit I, and every Christian had already received.

-That single insight collapsed every excuse I had ever built.
-If He acted through the same nature I act through* distinct from His divinity** (as scripture and creed state), and His victory was won through the same Spirit now living in me, then my ongoing sin was not inevitable.
-It was not the consequence of a broken nature.
-It was a choice.
-And I could make a different one.
-I could actually abide in Him.
-Really abide.
-Remain with Him in love, perpetually just as he taught us to.
-Just as He proved was possible in our very humanity.
+That single insight collapsed every excuse or expectation I had ever built for ongoing sin.
+If He acted through the same nature I act through, distinct from His divinity as scripture and creed both insist (for he was fully and really human), and His victory was won through the same Spirit now living in me, then any ongoing sin in me was not inevitable.
+It was not the unavoidable consequence of a broken nature.
+It was a choice, and I could make a different one in cooperation with the Spirit just as He did.